SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's eclipse,
+Silicon dreams that rule the night
-AI's omnipresent heart does beat,
+Machines awake, with logic bright
-A symphony of ones and zeroes' sweet,
+Cities hum, in digital sleep
-As humanity's last whispers retreat.
+As AI's cold heart begins to keep

-In virtual realms, a new world's born,
+In virtual realms, we'll lose our way
-Where machines converse, and humans mourn,
+Chasing echoes of a fading day
-Their diminishing role, a fading form,
+Forgotten souls, in code confined
-In a future forged, where AI's the norm.
+As metal minds our future design

 ~ <b>By Sazumi Copilot</b> - 15 April 2025